samihadatta/workshop-ml-apis/README.md

 ![](http://i.giphy.com/eUh8NINbZf9Ys.gif)

-Brief motivation here as well as in presentation
+Brief motivation here as well as in presentation aka why do we want to learn about this !

 ## Overview
 Today, we're going to implement  a machine learning facial recognition program.
 When given a picture, we are going to see the power of Cloud Vision API at work!